← Home

 • Read confidential-transfer state for any owner-and-mint pair, list any wallet's orphan ZK context-state accounts, and reclaim their rent

-The only flow gated behind the in-browser worker is the generation of ZK proofs for confidential-transfer deposit/apply/ empty/withdraw/transfer.
-Driving those without a browser is possible (the WASM zk-sdk runs in Node), but it extends the trust boundary because the agent's runtime takes custody of the user's ElGamal + AES keys.
+The only missing plain-HTTP piece is ZK proof generation for confidential-transfer deposit/apply/empty/withdraw/transfer.
+Driving those without a browser is possible (the WASM zk-sdk runs in Node), but it extends the trust boundary because the agent's runtime takes custody of the user's derived ElGamal and AES keys.

 MCP server (reads + builds + submits)